v-a14/v-a14/README.md

 - 🎭 I Love maths and Competitive Programming
 - 👯 Addicted to learning and growing everyday
 - 🎼 Loves old hindi songs
-- ♊ Learning phase of Web Development
+- ♊ In learning phase of Web Development
 - 🤔 Undergrad in JC Bose University, YMCA pursuing Electronics and Computer Engineering
 - 💬 Ask me about anything.
 - 📫 How to find me: